davide-burba/effective-forecasting/README.md

 # Effective Forecasting

-This repository contains the notebooks for the [Effective Forecasting](https://effectiveforecasting.com) blog.
+This repository contains the code tutorials for the [Effective Forecasting](https://effectiveforecasting.com) blog.